 - Click (Edit Properties).
 It may be shown only as a wrench-icon.
 (Hover over any icon-only buttons to see a tooltip with the text.
 You might need to use the files web part Admin > Toolbar and Grid Settings interface to make it visible.)

 - In the Project field you just defined, enter "Darwin" for the first file.

-- Click Next and enter "Mendel" for the next.
+- Click Next and enter "Mendel" as the project for the next file.